Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-04 - Daily Stoic Reflection.md

 3. **How can I decatastrophize today's problems?**
 	- No matter what you might be going thought right now, remember how lucky you are to be alive, how precious life is and how much, how much pain have you already overcame, how much you have got thought by your self.
 Remember the lesson and never give up, never back down, never hunch, never be broken.
 No matter what, you musn't give up on the things you have under your controll.
 4. **What is within my control and what is not**
-	- The only things under your conrol is your [[Control Over Judgment|Judgment]].
+	- The only things under your conrol is your [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md).
 So use it to take action, to help the suffering and to help you self and do what you belive is right.

 ### Evening